tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 - FIX: TNet will no longer store RFCs for objects that have been deleted.
 - FIX: TNet's threads will now go into extended sleep while the application is paused.
 - FIX: DataNode with no name set should now be correctly text-serializable.
+- FIX: Prefabs no longer need to be brought into the scene to export them as DataNode.

 2.1.1
 - NEW: DataNode now has limited Game Object serialization functionality.
 All MonoBehaviour script properties can be serialized, as well as common Unity types: collider, rigidbody, mesh, renderer.
 Optimal use: saving entire game objects into an easy to read/modify text format on disk.